WebXDAO/WebXDAO.github.io/README.md

 > Before you begin, make sure to read our [contributing guidelines](https://github.com/WebXDAO/WebXDAO.github.io/blob/main/CONTRIBUTING.md).

-### 1. Skip all the steps below by using Gitpod, which automates the setup process
+### Skip all the steps below by using Gitpod, which automates the setup process

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/WebXDAO/WebXDAO.github.io)

+### 1. Fork the repository

+Fork the repository on the [fork page](https://github.com/WebXDAO/WebXDAO.github.io/fork).

 ### 2. Check the Node.js version on your local machine